Doing Business in Kuwait

 - Economic and Social Commission for Western Asia (ESCWA)

-- Arab Gulf Program for United Nations Development Organizations (AGFUND)
+- Arab Gulf Programme for United Nations Development Organisations (AGFUND)

 - Asia Cooperation Dialogue (ACD)

 - International Monetary Fund (IMF)